sundarcodes/FEE-Bootcamp-May-2018/Assignments/Week1/README.md

 1. JavaScript Programming Challenge
 2. 2048-Clone
-2. Building a Simple Web Page
+2. Building a Simple About Me Website

 Please create a separate git repo in github for each of the assignments.